About the development plan

-A new Local Plan has been drafted and submitted to the Planning Inspectorate. when the new plan is adopted it will include new strategic policies and site allocations as well as the non-strategic sites and policies which are contained in the Pre Submission (ADMP).
+A New Local Plan has been drafted and submitted to the Planning Inspectorate. when the new plan is adopted it will include new strategic policies and site allocations as well as the non-strategic sites and policies which are contained in the Pre Submission (ADMP).

 The Plan must meet the requirements of the National Planning Policy Framework.
-(NPPF) The plan sets out the government's planning policies for England, and how they are expected to be apply.
+(NPPF) The plan sets out the government's planning policies for England, and how they are expected to be applied.
 This is supported by government Planning Practice Guidance.
 (PPG)